What will the future of office and store design look like?

 Plym Projekt is currently active on office projects in for example Mexico, Malaysia, China, the USA, Dubai, and Vietnam with IKEA as their customer.
-They have made eight stores for Smarteyes so far and have eight more to roll out.
+They have made eight stores for Smarteyes so far.
 Another big customer is Fortnox, where Plym designed their head office which has been nominated to “The best office in Sweden”.

 – We made a concept for Fortnox head office, which we’re now going to implement in all of the coming Fortnox offices in Sweden as they expand, says Louise.